Auburn-Washington matchup highlights 1st week

 No. 6 Washington vs. No. 9 Auburn at Atlanta

-This is the only opening-week game pitting a pair of top-10 teams against each other.
+This is the only opening-week game pitting a pair of top-10 teams.
 It also features a few potential Heisman Trophy contenders in Auburn quarterback Jarrett Stidham, Washington quarterback Jake Browning and Huskies running back Myles Gaskin.

 Auburn owns a 5-0 record in neutral-site games against Pac-12 opponents and will try to keep that streak going in its first meeting with Washington.
 The Huskies are just 2-11 against current members of the SEC — including a 1-2 mark against Texas A&M before the Aggies joined the conference.